tduong10101/tdinvoke.net/source/_posts/Terraform-AWS-serverless-blog.md

 ```
 git clone https://github.com/tduong10101/serverless-blog-terra.git
 ```
-2. Update serverless-blog-terra/variable.tfvars with your yesgithub token and site name that you would like set up
+2. Update serverless-blog-terra/variable.tfvars with your github token and site name that you would like set up
 3. Run the following commands

 ```